The Epik of Konqi's Krazy Army

 KDE doesn't have the necessary combination of product and community to keep up.
 Its product doesn't attract enough distributors, which don't attract enough users, who don't become developers able to improve the product, nor managers able to integrate these.
 Code review is a lot harder in projects which have a single developer.
 Insufficient resources hurt the infrastructure, and encourage multiple tradeoffs to maintain pace, including overwork which degenerates too often into burnout.

 While researching this post, I realized it was no wonder why my plea was met with silence about openSUSE.
-It seems openSUSE no longer defaults to KDE since at least 2020, and SUSE Linux Entreprise has even been defaulting to GNOME since 2009!
+It seems openSUSE no longer defaults to KDE since at least 2020 (after a first short departure a decade earlier), and SUSE Linux Entreprise has even been defaulting to GNOME since 2009!
 GNOME is now default on Debian, Ubuntu, SUSE Linux Enterprise and the Red Hat family.
 Where does that leave KDE?
 I don't know exactly, but visibly no preference from any distribution which matters, really.
 KDE's own page about distributions starts with Kubuntu!
 But it's not alone; from the 5 distributions listed, 3 are just KDE flavors/images of distributions which don't default to KDE!
 The other 2?

 - KDE Neon, a distribution based on Ubuntu and built by KDE (mainly Jonathan Riddell, after his resignation from Kubuntu)